-Harms assessed in the single-arm trials included treatment-emergent adverse events (TEAEs), treatment-related adverse events (TRAEs), grade 3-5 AEs, serious AEs, and discontinuation due to a TEAE.
+Harms assessed in the single-arm trials included treatment-emergent adverse events (TEAEs), treatment-related adverse events (TRAEs), grade 3-5 TEAEs, serious TEAEs, and discontinuation due to a TEAE.

-Nadofaragene firadenovec: In the Phase III trial, one hundred ten (70.1%) reported a TRAE, of which 6 (3.8%) were grade 3-5 and 3 (1.9%) were serious (Table ES4).
+Nadofaragene firadenovec: In the Phase III trial, 157 patients were evaluated for safety of nadofaragene firadenovec.
+One hundred forty-six (93%) reported any TEAE, of which 29 (18%) were grade 3-5 and 14 (9%) were serious (Table ES4).
 The most commonly reported drug-related AE was irritative voiding symptoms.
-Serious events included one case each of syncope, sepsis, and hematuria.^{19,24}
+Serious treatment-related events included one case each of syncope, sepsis, and hematuria.

-Oportuzumab monatox: As of the 12-month data output (05/29/2019 data cut-off) for the phase III trial, 117 patients (88%) reported any AE (Table ES4).
-The most common AEs were urinary tract infection (32%), pain or burning on urination (26%), hematuria (25%), and urinary frequency (17%).
-The most common SAEs were acute kidney injury (2%), intestinal obstruction (2%), and serious hematuria or urinary tract infection (4%).
-One death (<1%) was reported.25
+Oportuzumab monatox: As of the 12-month data output (05/29/2019 data cut-off) for the Phase III trial, 117 patients (88%) of 133 included in the safety population reported any TEAE (Table ES4).
+The most common TEAEs were urinary tract infection (32%), pain or burning on urination (26%), hematuria (25%), and urinary frequency (17%).
+The most common serious TEAEs were acute kidney injury (2%), intestinal obstruction (2%), and serious hematuria or urinary tract infection (4%).
+One death (<1%) was reported.

-Pembrolizumab: One hundred two patients were evaluated in the safety population of the phase II Keynote-057 trial (Table ES4).
+Pembrolizumab: One hundred two patients were evaluated in the safety population of the Phase II Keynote-057 trial (Table ES4).
 Ninety-nine (97.1%) patients reported experiencing any AE with the majority being grade 1 to 2 in severity.
 Two deaths occurred in patients receiving pembrolizumab during the trial, one due to respiratory failure due to MRSA pneumonia and one due to metastatic pancreatic cancer.
 Twenty-one (20.6%) patients reported any immune-mediated AEs and infusion reactions, with 3 (2.9%) classified as grade 3-5 and 5 (4.9%) classified as serious.
 Immune-mediated AEs and infusion reactions included events such as hypothyroidism, hyperthyroidism, pneumonitis, adrenal insufficiency, and colitis.